yuukiii/examples/kafka-streams/README.md

 This repository has several branches to help you find the correct code examples for the version of Apache Kafka and/or Confluent Platform that you are using.
 See [Version Compatibility Matrix](#version-compatibility) below for details.

+There are two kinds of examples:

+* **Examples under [src/main/](src/main/)**: These examples are short and concise.
+Also, you can interactively test-drive these examples, e.g. against a local Kafka cluster.
+If you want to actually run these examples, then you must first install and run Apache Kafka and friends, which we describe in section [Packaging and running the examples](#packaging-and-running).
+Each example also states its exact requirements and instructions at the very top.
+* **Examples under [src/test/](src/test/)**: These examples are a bit longer because they implement integration tests that demonstrate end-to-end data pipelines.
+Here, we use a testing framework to automatically spawn embedded Kafka clusters, feed input data to them, process the data using Kafka Streams, and finally verify the output results.
+  These examples are also a good starting point to learn how to implement your own end-to-end integration tests.

 <a name="examples-java"/>